-Election of Board members is substantially the province of the Shareholders in general meeting.
+Election of Board members is substantially the province of the shareholders in general meeting.
 However, subject thereto, the Company is committed to the following principles:

-- (a) the composition of the Board is to be reviewed regularly to ensure the appropriate mix of skills and expertise is present to facilitate successful strategic direction; and - (b) the principal criterion for the appointment of new Directors is their ability to contribute to the ongoing effectiveness of the Board, to exercise sound business judgement, to commit the necessary time to fulfil the requirements of the role effectively and to contribute to the development of the strategic direction of the Company.
+- (a) the composition of the Board is to be reviewed regularly to ensure the appropriate mix of skills and expertise is present to facilitate successful strategic direction; and - the principal criterion for the appointment of new Directors is their ability to contribute to the ongoing effectiveness of the Board, to exercise sound business judgement, to commit the necessary time to fulfil the requirements of the role effectively and to contribute to the development of the strategic direction of the Company.

-The skills, experience and expertise relevant to the position of director held by each director in office at the date of the annual report is included in the Directors' Report.
-The majority of the Board is to be comprised of non-executive directors and where appropriate, at least 50% of the Board should be independent.
-Directors of the Company are considered to be independent when they are a non-executive director (i.e. not a member of management and have been for the preceding 3 years), hold less than 5% of the voting shares of the Company and who is free of any business or other relationship that could materially interfere with, or could reasonably be perceived to materially interfere with, the independent exercise of their judgement.
-In accordance with this definition, Mr J. Pace and Mr. S West are not considered independent.
+The skills, experience and expertise relevant to the position of Director held by each Director in office at the date of the annual report is included in the Directors' report.
+The majority of the Board is to be comprised of Non-Executive Directors and where appropriate, at least 50% of the Board should be independent.
+Directors of the Company are considered to be independent when they are a Non-Executive Director (i.e. not a member of management and have been for the preceding 3 years), hold less than 5% of the voting shares of the Company and are free of any business or other relationship that could materially interfere with, or could reasonably be perceived to materially interfere with, the independent exercise of their judgement.
+In accordance with this definition, Mr I. Pace and Mr. S West are not considered independent.